ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 I have been teaching English in Spain for almost two years now through the Auxiliares de Conversación program.
 In this post, I will share my journey and what resources I used to turn my crazy idea into my current reality.

-**If you are just looking for the resources and logistic part of this article, scroll a tad and you will find a helpful list :)**
+**If you are just looking for the resources and logistics part of this article, scroll down a tad and you will find a helpful list :)**

 If you want a little extra hype and encouragement, keep reading!